 And although it is competitively priced, it holds up for most professional uses.
 It is a staple for car technicians, field technicians, military engineers, and many other professions.
 It is also a very reliable option for anyone who needs a multimeter around the house that will last for years.

-The Fluke 115 is sometimes described as the brick house of digital multimeters.
+Fluke 115 is sometimes described as the brick house of digital multimeters.
 It does everything the average homeowner or hobbyist needs and will be plenty for many professionals as well.
 On top of that, it will last you decades at least, for a price that is competitive with much lower-grade comparable multimeters.

 The Fluke 117 is quite similar to the Fluke 115 but can be considered the feature-heavy version.
 The most obvious difference is Fluke’s VoltAlert technology, which allows for non-contact voltage detection.
 This means that the tester will activate when it comes close to a live wire, even if it’s isolated with plastic.

 It also offers automatic AC/DC voltage detection and a low input impedance that eliminates most false positives.
-It can also be used hands-free with a magnetic hanger -- a separate accessory.
+It can also be used hands-free with a magnetic hanger — a separate accessory.
 Another accessory will allow you to measure temperatures, too.
-In short, the Fluke 117 is more better suited for heavier work than the Fluke 115 and more specifically geared towards electricians.
+In short, the Fluke 117 is better suited for heavier work than the Fluke 115 and more specifically geared towards electricians.

 The extra features on the Fluke 117 are especially visible under less-than-perfect circumstances.
 Because it is labeled as a True-RMS meter, it doesn’t just read clean waves, but can also read distorted waves and ghost voltage.
 For some professions, this can make the difference between being able to do the job or not.

 Some of the drawbacks people have mentioned are the fairly limited measurement ranges.
-Although the 117 will do a solid job for all but a few people, if your job involves frequent diode checks or requires a frequency measurement over 50kHz, the Fluke 117 might fall short of an optimal performance.
+Although the 117 will do a solid job for all but a few people, if your job involves frequent diode checks or requires a frequency measurement over 50kHz, the Fluke 117 might fall short of optimal performance.

 The Fluke 117 is the Fluke 115’s big brother in every way.
 It’s almost the same but offers some extras that will prove to be especially useful for professionals.
 The 117 is geared more towards electricians and arrives with a few extra features for a neat price.

 For a lot of people looking to buy a digital multimeter, the question isn’t what brand they’re buying, but whether they’re getting the Fluke 115 or Fluke 117.
-The two look the same, weight the same, and mostly come with the same features.
+The two look the same, weight the same, and most come with the same features.
 They’re both CATIII certified, which means that you can use both digital multimeters for anything inside the house.

 The differences between the two are subtle.
 The Fluke 117 comes with some extra features and is geared more towards electricians and similar professions.
 It allows you to read live wires without contact and is the only one of the two multimeters that can read distorted waves.
 The 115 is the perfect choice for field technicians, professionals working with large equipment, and hobbyists.
-The real difference between the models is in the two main features that the 115 lacks, and that make the 117 such a great choice for electricians.
+The real difference between the models is in the two main features that the 115 lacks, and that makes the 117 such a great choice for electricians.

 The ranges that can be measured are the same for both models, and they feature the same screen and reading options.
 Those ranges are not sufficient for some specific purposes, but both Fluke models are all-round digital multimeters that are used reliably by professionals all over the world.

 If you’re trying to make a buying decision between the 115 and 117, consider this: The Fluke 117 is made for electricians.
-Its non-contact voltage detection is literally a life saver, and the ability to measure ghost voltage is a big plus.
+Its non-contact voltage detection is literally a lifesaver, and the ability to measure ghost voltage is a big plus.

-For everyone else, the Fluke 115 is simply the best all-round digital multimeter in its price range.
+For everyone else, the Fluke 115 is simply the best all-around digital multimeter in its price range.
 It outlasts its competitors, weighs in with all features that are used by the majority of people, and comes at a very competitive price.